 Ok, I feel lousy.

 I’m tired, unmotivated, and my head’s foggy.

 For several weeks I’ve felt the need to reset my “caffeine clock”.
-If you’re not sure what I’m talking about, I need to return to the time before I had such a tolerance of caffeine.
+If you’re not sure what I’m talking about, I needed to return to the time before I had such a tolerance for caffeine.
 A wonderful time where one coffee would bring feelings of elation and joy, leaving me ready to take on whatever task was before me.

 Unfortunately, the occasional coffee turned into one a day, then two a day, then mixed with energy drinks and chocolate covered espresso beans.
 Wham, I was hooked.
-I soon noticed that I wasn’t really getting the benefits of caffeine anymore and really just needed it to maintain a normal level of tiredness so I decided to detox.
+I soon noticed that I wasn’t really getting the benefits of caffeine anymore and really just needed it to maintain a new sense of normal so I decided to detox.